Diversify Your Calf Strengthening: Gastrocnemius vs. Soleus

 Click below to watch the entire demonstration!

-I hope this video blog helps you understand the importance of a more specific but diverse calf strengthening program.
 If you have questions about calf strengthening, are suffering from a lower leg overuse injury, or are interested in learning more about the Healthy Running Program, click here and let’s talk more.

 Previous